-See Appendix F, "Support for different Code Sets on MQSeries for AIX." on page 117 for further information about supported code sets.
+See Appendix C, "Support for Different Code Sets on MQSeries for AIX" on page 111 for further information about supported code sets.
+See "Migration to Euro Support" on page 113 for information on migrating to a CCSID that supports the euro character.